ShivaniPaswan/shivani-0907/README.md

-- 👋 Hi, I’m Shivani
+- 👋 Hi, This is Shivani
-- 👀 I’m currently working with Automation/DevOps team @ Genpact
+- 👀 Currently working with Automation/DevOps team @Genpact
-- 🌱 I’m currently enhancing my skills on DSA
+- 🌱 Love to learn new tech stacks & contributing to opensource
 - 📫 Connect me on mail or twitter